Advanced Analytics in Healthcare

 Framework Development Phase

-Two activities will be carried out:
+Two activities were carried out:

 This is a partnership between the ARDC and the Australian Data Science Network, a national network of data science research groups.